-The City of Campbell River supports Nature Works! - the pesticide education and awareness program developed by the Comox Valley Regional District (CVRD) and adopted by the Strathcona Regional District (SRD).
-Participation in the program has been recommended by the City's Environmental Advisory Commission to reduce non-essential pesticide use.
-Using natural pesticide alternatives will improve Campbell River’s environment, health and help you achieve a pesticide-free lawn and garden.
+The City of Campbell River supports an integrated pest management approach to reduce non-essential pesticide use.
+Using natural pesticide alternatives will improve Campbell River's environment, health and help you achieve a pesticide-free lawn and garden.

 Pesticides come in many forms including insecticides, herbicides, and fungicides.
 How we choose to manage pests in our yards is important for our families, our community and our environment.

 Even low-levels of pesticide exposure can pose a potential risk to the health and well being of our families, especially children.

 Many people are seeking to reduce exposure to contaminants in our food, air and water.
 The City is encouraging residents and local businesses to move away from non-essential pesticide use.

 Health and Safety Risks – Depending on the product and type of exposure, risks include minor skin or eye irritation, poisoning and death.
 Some pesticides may produce noxious and explosive gases, if combined with other materials or applied using the wrong type of container.

 Environmental Risks – Pesticides can pollute soil and groundwater.
 These chemicals persist for long periods of time and can impact natural processes, wildlife and fisheries.
 If they are unintentionally washed into storm water collection systems, water in creeks, streams or other water bodies may become polluted.

 Risks to Non-target Species – Some pesticides can cause accidental injury or death to aquatic organisms, birds, mammals and beneficial insects such as bees and butterflies.
 Microorganisms in your lawn and garden can also be harmed, reducing their ability to enrich the soil and provide nutrients for plants.

 What is a Pest?